markmcf/jump.android/Docs/Engage_Only_Integration_Guide.md

 Note: If you wish to target a version of Android lower than 13 (which is 3.2) you *can*.
-To do so, change the `android:targetSdkVersion`, to your desired deployment target. _You must still build against API 13+ even when targeting a lower API level._ The build SDK used when compiling your project is defined by your project's local.properties. `android list target` to get a list of targets available in your installation of the Android SDK. `android update project -p path/to/project -t target_name_or_target_installation_id` to update the build target SDK for your project.
-(Note that this does *not* affect your project's `minSdkVersion` or `targetSdkVersion`.)
+To do so, change the `android:targetSdkVersion`, to your desired deployment target. _You must still build against API 13+ even when targeting a lower API level._ The build SDK used when compiling your project is defined by your project's `local.properties`.
+Use `android list target` to get a list of targets available in your installation of the Android SDK.
+Use `android update project -p path/to/project -t target_name_or_target_installation_id` to update the build target SDK for your project.
+(This does *not* affect your project's `minSdkVersion` or `targetSdkVersion`.)

 ## Import and Initialize